ankaAR/bestiario5e/_creatures/jamna-gleamsilver.md

 ***Gnome Cunning.*** Jamna has advantage on Intelligence, Wisdom and Charisma saving throws against magic.

-***Spellcasting.*** Jamna is a 4th-level spellcaster that uses Intelligence as her spellcasting ability (spell save DC 12, +4 to hit with spell attacks).
+***Lanzamiento de conjuros.*** Jamna is a 4th-level spellcaster that uses Intelligence as her spellcasting ability (spell save DC 12, +4 to hit with spell attacks).
 Jamna has the following spells prepared from the wizard spell list.

-* Cantrips (at will): mage hand, minor illusion, prestidigitation, ray of frost
+* Trucos (a voluntad): mage hand, minor illusion, prestidigitation, ray of frost

 * 1st level (3 slots): charm person, color spray, disguise self, longstrider